JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/takagi.en.md

 The Takagi function, introduced in 1903, has long stood as a striking example of how simple definitions can conceal remarkably intricate behavior.
 Constructed from the triangular wave and famously continuous yet nowhere differentiable, it serves as a cornerstone in the study of pathological functions, illustrating the subtle boundaries of continuity and differentiability in analysis.

-Yet mathematics often progresses by asking: *what if we change the rules?
+Yet mathematics often progresses by asking: *what if we relax the rules?
 What if the rigid coefficients of the classical Takagi function are replaced by a flexible sequence of weights, or if the supporting structure is broadened to include sequences of subsets that densely populate the interval $[0,1]$?* Such variations transform a single function into an entire class of functions whose geometry can range from extremely irregular to unexpectedly regular, depending on the chosen parameters.

 This broader landscape is precisely what the Ferrera–Gómez Generalized Takagi Class explores.
-Originating from the Takagi function, and extended by Ferrera and Gómez through the use of increasing sequences of finite subsets of $[0,1]$, this generalization extends the most fundamental properties of the Takagi curve to a wide set of functions.
+Originating from the Takagi class, and extended by Ferrera and Gómez through the use of increasing sequences of finite subsets of $[0,1]$, this generalization extends the most fundamental properties of the Takagi curve to a wide set of functions.

 The purpose of this post is to offer a step-by-step and intuitive approach to this generalization.
 Rather than presenting the theory in its most technical form, we will:

-- **Revisit** the classical Takagi function to identify the key ideas that drive its construction.
+- **Introduce** the classical Takagi function to identify the key ideas that drive its construction.

 - **Extend** the framework gradually, introducing nonnegative sequences of weights and highlighting their role in shaping the function’s structure.

 - **Explore** how the use of dense subsets of $[0,1]$ leads naturally to the Ferrera–Gómez class.

-Our aim is to make the path from the classical function to its modern generalization clear and approachable, while still respecting the depth of the mathematics involved.
-By the end, the Ferrera–Gómez framework should appear not as an arbitrary extension, but as a natural and elegant enlargement of one of the most iconic objects in real analysis.
+My aim is to use the Takagi function as an excuse to dive into the mindset that drives mathematical progress: **generalisation**.
+To do this, we'll walk the path from the classical function to its modern generalization in a clear and approachable way, while still respecting the depth of the mathematics involved.
+By the end, the Ferrera–Gómez framework should appear not as an arbitrary extension, but as a natural and elegant generalisation of one of the most iconic objects in real analysis.

 ## 1. Introduction: What is the Takagi function?